Néva P. Meyer

 – Larval development, morphology and behavior

 Allan is now doing a post doc in at Queen Mary University of London with Chema Martin-Duran (https://www.martinduranlab.com/)

 I am very interested in understanding how stem cells make the transition from being undifferentiated precursor cells to differentiated neural cells.
 I am studying the role of Notch/Delta lateral inhibition and a soxB1 homolog (Ct-soxB1) during this process in Capitella teleta.
 I am using the gamma-secretase inhibitor DAPT to block Notch signaling and examine the effect on neural development.
 I am ultimately interested in studying central nervous system regeneration in humans and the effects of this on mental illness.
 My current work has the potential to strongly connect to human health and development, especially in the realm of mental illness, because C. teleta has the ability to regenerate the majority of its central nervous system.

-Michele Corbet – undergrad
+Michele Corbet – Master’s student (fall 2016)

 Recent research has shown that BMP signaling may act as a short range signal during dorsal-ventral patterning in annelids (Kuo and Weisblat, Curr Biol.
 2011).
 Interestingly, this study demonstrated that Gremlin is the likely BMP antagonist during this process (no chordin homologs have been found in annelids).
 However, evidence from annelids and enteropneusts also suggests that, BMP signaling does not determine the dorsal-ventral boundary of neural ectoderm.
-I am currently using exogenous recombinant BMP4 protein to study the effect of BMP signaling on neural fate specification in Capitella teleta.
+I used exogenous recombinant BMP4 protein to study the effect of BMP signaling on neural fate specification in Capitella teleta.